iterative/dvc.org/content/docs/start/data-and-model-versioning.md

 <details>

-### ⚙️ Expand to set up a remote storage provider ☁
+### ⚙️ Expand to set up a remote storage location.

 DVC remotes let you store a copy of the data tracked by DVC outside of the local cache (usually a cloud storage service).
 For simplicity, let's set up a _local